Explore the 74 Whitsunday islands

 Cultural History

-The Ngaro & Gia people are the traditional custodians on the Whitsundays and their rich history can be explored throughout the Whitsunday islands.
+The Ngaro & Gia people are the traditional custodians of the Whitsunday region.
+Their rich history can be explored throughout the Whitsunday islands.
 At Nara Inlet enjoy a leisurely bush-walk and explore the ancient rock art at the Ngaro Cultural Site.
 An interactive audio display is also located here which explores the history of the islands and the traditional way of life of the Ngaro people.

 Hill Inlet can be accessed by the track leading from Tongue Bay.
 Along the walk to the peak and the viewing platform there is interpretive information relating to the traditional custodians, their beliefs and stories.
 The information offers an entirely new perspective on the geography of the islands.